Schramm-Loewner evolution in 2d rigidity percolation

 \textit{Model and methods} -- We study central force rigidity percolation on the site-diluted model with local correlations introduced in \cite{mehdi2019}: we populate randomly the sites of a triangular lattice of $L_1$ columns and $L_2$ rows with probability $p(\mathrm{site}) = (1-\tilde{c})^{6-N_n(\mathrm{site})}$, where $N_n$ is the number of occupied nearest neighbours of that site.
-The short-range correlations introduced by taking $\tilde{c}>0$ decrease the rigidity percolation threshold \cite{mehdi2019}, which allows to generate critical configurations of lower density and hence reduce the computing time, without affecting the long-range, universal behaviour.
-In practice we choose $\tilde{c}=0.3$, which corresponds to a rigidity threshold $p_c\sim 0.657$ \cite{mehdi2019}.
+The short-range correlations introduced by taking $\tilde{c}>0$ decrease the rigidity percolation threshold \cite{mehdi2019}, allowing to generate critical configurations of lower density hence reducing the computation time, without affecting the long-range behaviour so that universal quantities keep the same values as in the uncorrelated case \cite{mehdi2019,nina2022}.
+We take $\tilde{c}=0.3$, corresponding to a rigidity threshold $p_c\sim 0.657$ \cite{mehdi2019}.
 Rigid clusters are identified by the so-called Pebble Game \cite{JacobsThorpe1995} which, by efficient constraint counting allows to test the mutual rigidity of the bonds connecting occupied sites.
-We select the configurations where at least one rigid cluster percolates from bottom to top and construct, for each percolating cluster, its complete perimeter defined on the dual (hexagonal) lattice as shown in figure \ref{fig:hulls}.
-Note that in RP a site may belong to more than one rigid cluster, acting as a pivot between rigid bodies.
-Unless indicated otherwise, we use the strip geometry, namely a large enough aspect ratio $L_1/L_2=4$, with periodic horizontal boundary conditions and open vertical boundary conditions.
-We use systems as large as $L_2=128$, where observables are averaged over about $N= 40\,000$ curves.
+We select the configurations where at least one rigid cluster percolates from bottom to top and construct, for each percolating cluster, its complete perimeter defined on the dual (hexagonal) lattice as shown in the inset of figure \ref{fig:lpp}; the hull of the rigid cluster (in blue) is highlighted as a dark line.

+We stress that such unidirectionally percolating clusters have the same fractal structure as the cross-percolating ones, which ensure mechanical stability under global deformation.
+It is therefore sufficient, to study the random geometry of RP, to restrict to the former type of clusters which are most adapted to the SLE analysis as detailed below.

+We use the strip geometry, namely a large enough aspect ratio $L_1/L_2=4$, with periodic horizontal boundary conditions and open vertical boundary conditions, and systems as large as $L_2=1024$; sample averages, denoted $\mathbb{E}\left[\cdots\right]$, are performed over $N\geq 40\,000$ curves.
 Curves start from a point on the lower boundary and grow until they hit the upper boundary, and we therefore choose the framework of dipolar SLE \cite{Bauer_2005}, consistent with such a setup.
 In that case the conformal maps $g_t$ satisfy the Loewner equation \cite{Bauer_2005}

 where $L_y=L_2 \sqrt{3}/2$ is the width of the strip.